SmartNanotubes-Technologies/eNoseAnnotator/README.md

 The data is stored in the format of a .csv file.

+### Flashing Firmware
+To update the firmware of a device, you need a current version of the eNoseAnnotator and [Python](https://www.python.org/downloads/) installed on your system.
+You also need a binary file (.bin) of the latest firmware provided by us.

+Open the eNoseAnnotator and select 'Sensor->Flash firmware' from the top menu.
+The software should automatically recognize default Python installations and install the packages required.
+This might take some time.
+If no valid Python installation is found, check the installation.
+You might have to manually set the Python directory and command.
+Select the correct port to be flashed.
+It should have "Silicon Labs" as the manufacturer and "CP2102N ..." as description.

+Finally, select the path to the firmware binary file by pressing the three dots.
+If everything was set up correctly, you can now press the 'Flash'-button in order to start flashing the firmware.
+The 'Output' console should show the progress of the flashing process and signal success once it finished.

 ## Crash reports

 The eNoseAnnotator automatically creates a crash report when it terminates unexpectedly.
 If you experience crashes, the related crash reports can help us fixing the problem.